shajon1211045/berry-recognizer/README.md

 # Berry Type Recognizer
 This project utilizes **fastai** and **ResNet50** to build an image recognition model that achieves high accuracy in distinguishing various types of berries.
-The model is evaluated using **error rate** and **accuracy** and achieves an accuracy of approximately **~98%**.
+The model is evaluated using **error rate** and **accuracy** and achieves an accuracy of approximately **~88%**.
 The training dataset contains a diverse collection of berry images to enhance model performance.

 ## Goal of the Project
-The goal of this project is to accurately recognize different types of berries.
-This application could assist in food industry applications or educational tools for berry identification.
-The types of berries included are as follows:
+The aim of this project is to develop a model that can accurately classify 10 different types of berries.
+This classifier is intended for applications in agriculture, food industry, and education, helping to identify various berry types by their unique features.

-1. Strawberry
-2. Raspberry
-3. Blueberry
-4. Blackberry
-5. Cranberry
+The types of berries included are:

+1. **Strawberry**: Known for its bright red color and seeds on the outer surface.
+2. **Blueberry**: A small, round berry with a deep blue color.
+3. **Raspberry**: Characterized by its red-pink color and clustered drupelets.
+4. **Mulberry**: A cylindrical, dark-colored berry, often purple or black.
+5. **Elderberry**: Small, dark purple to black berries, often used in syrups.
+6. **Cranberry**: A round, red berry, known for its tart flavor.
+7. **Gooseberry**: Typically green or red, with a translucent skin and veins.
+8. **Goji berry or Barberry**: Small, red berries commonly used in traditional medicine.
+9. **Goldenberry**: A bright yellow-orange berry, encased in a papery husk.
+10. **Currants**: Small, round berries that come in black, red, or white varieties.

 ## Dataset Preparation
 **Data Collection:** Images of different berry types were collected from various sources online using the berry names as labels.<br/>